 The Japanese treatment of prisoners of war in World War II was barbaric.
 The men shown in the above picture are part of the Sikh Regiment of the British Indian Army.
 All of them are sitting in the traditional cross-legged prayer position.

 They’re probably reciting their final prayers as this picture was being taken.
 It’s very morbid if you think about it.
 The vast majority of Indian soldiers captured when Singapore fell belonged to Sikh community.
 These photographs were found among Japanese records when British troops retook Singapore.

 If you examine carefully the second picture you’ll note a marker hanging over the heart of each prisoner and the stakes in front bear of the rifle.
 Each target position is marked with a number, indicating that the soldier in position one is going to shoot the prisoner on position one, and so on.

-The positions where the targets are located is generally called “the butts”.
-This is a target practice, not a straightforward military execution by firing squad.
+The positions where the targets are located are generally called “the butts”.
+This is target practice, not a straightforward military execution by firing squad.
 A firing squad usually has a half-dozen or more shooters per condemned, to guarantee a pretty instant death.
 In this case, shooters are assigned one per victim.
-Moreover in a military execution, victims don’t get bayoneted at the end.
+Moreover, in a military execution, victims don’t get bayoneted at the end.
 If any are still alive, the officer in charge should administer a coup de grace with a pistol.

 The Nazis were methodical in their genocide but the Japanese (who killed twice as many Chinese as Nazis killed Jews) did it with pure barbarity.
 And while Nazi crimes were committed mostly by the SS and generally hidden from regular troops, Japanese war crimes were committed by regular infantrymen.